Notes from reading

 - get 1% better at something every day. doesn’t have to be the same thing every day, but whenever you do anything, be intentional and strive to do it a bit better. perhaps intention is a better theme this year, as opposed to novelty. be intentional vs autopilot

 - what would a healthy person do? e.g. burrito or wrap, cab or walk, etc. What Would Ideal Rudy Do?
-WWIRD. maybe make a bracelet out of it. ask Carey how to do so
+WWIRD. maybe make a bracelet out of it.

 - identity change > process change > outcome change